devops329/devops/instruction/gitHubActions/gitHubActions.md

 # GitHub Actions

+☑ Deploy the front end app to GitHub Pages

 We are using GitHub actions for your CI pipeline.
 We will first apply it to our GitHub page deployment.
 We will then add other pipelines to go to AWS

 - [Quick Start](https://docs.github.com/en/actions/quickstart)